Get mailed with new posts

 It is clear that, like the US finance sector under Alan Greenspan, Bitcoin is optimised to grow, and has no capacity to regulate itself with respect to wider global concerns such as the environment.
 "Bitcoin launched private currencies into the mainstream, but it’s time to admit we made a mistake in not estimating how environmentally damaging it would become at scale," explains the original ‘Professor Bitcoin’, Dr Jem Bendell.

-That means Goldman Sachs' optimism about Bitcoin's price should be read not as cause for celebration but as the herald of an environmental disaster, comparable perhaps to the Kuwaiti oil fires of 1991 in which Saddam Hussein punished USA by setting fire to over 600 oil wells which took months to extinguish.
+That means Goldman Sachs' optimism about Bitcoin's price should be read not as cause for celebration but as the herald of an environmental disaster, comparable perhaps to the Kuwaiti oil fires in the aftermath of the first Gulf War.

 There are more and more articles appearing to point this out, but not many are saying what can be done.
 Bitcoin would be harmless if all the mining was done with free Geothermal energy in Iceland.
 Who might invest in sufficient infrastructure to produce that quantity of geothermal energy?